vmware-archive/saucelabs-adapter/README.markdown

 What You Should See
 -------------------

-When running rake selenium:sauce, intermixed with your test output you should see the following lines:
+When running tests, intermixed with your test output you should see the following lines:

-        Loaded suite test/selenium/selenium_suite
         [saucelabs-adapter] Setting up tunnel from Saucelabs (yourhostname-12345.com:80) to localhost:4000 [saucelabs-adapter] Tunnel ID 717909c571b8319dc5ae708b689fd7f5 for yourhostname-12345.com is up.
         Started